 Having thoughts of wanting to end your life can be really frightening.
-Wanting it all to end can sometimes seem like the only way to deal with how you’re feeling.
+Wanting it all to end can sometimes seem like the only way to deal with how you’re feeling but there is always help available.

-It’s important to know that these thoughts are not uncommon, approximately 20% of New Zealanders experience suicidal thoughts at any one time but there are ways to help make things better.
-Scroll below to read more or if you feel like you need help now, click below.
+It’s important to know that lots of other people have had thoughts like this, approximately 20% of New Zealanders experience suicidal thoughts at any one time but there are ways to help make things better.

 Suicidal thoughts can be linked to things that have happened before, things that are happening now as well as the amount of stress in your life.
 For some people they might not even know why they’re having these thoughts and that can make things even more confusing.

-Some people find these thoughts can get stronger when they have more stress in their lives, such as relationship breakups, when they’re injured or when they’re away from their families.
+Some people find these thoughts can get stronger when they have more stress in their lives, such as relationship breakups, loss of a loved one, when they’re injured or when they’re away from their families.
 If you’re feeling this way and especially if these thoughts are getting stronger then you need to get help right now.

 It’s natural to want to get rid of these feelings or change the situation you’re in.
 Sometimes you might feel so distressed it can feel like there’s no other option.
-You might feel like you have no support, no one cares, you’re worthless, and there’s nothing you can do to change anything.
-Or you might be blaming yourself for things that have happened in the past, and feel like it might be easier for others if you weren’t around.
+You might feel like you have no support, no one cares and there’s nothing you can do to change anything.

 Having thoughts of suicide or feeling suicidal can be different for each individual.
 Below are some of the common signs people talk about.
 It is really important to make sure you seek help if you are experiencing any of these things.